 BOTH +1 and -1 are singled-out as known solutions for √+1.
 Together they BOTH are recorded in the Vesica Piscis, the area of overlap in the Pragmatic Schematic (see graphic below).

-NEITHER of the ‘i‘s alone are knowable. i stands for an imaginary number.
-We do not know what i actually is, but we do know that when i is squared, it produces a real value, -1.
+The √-1 has no real solution.
+NEITHER positive nor negative numbers, when squared, produce a negative result.
+Therefore, there is no real-number square root of -1, which is why the √-1 is referred to as ‘i’ for imaginary number.
+Though NEITHER of the ‘i‘s alone are knowable, we do know that when i is squared, it produces a real value, -1.
 In other words, the ‘i‘s must be mingled-in to be realized.

-In contemplating this possibility, I remembered from middle-school math the following pair of facts:
+In contemplating the notion that the portals need to function both linearly and non-linearly, I remembered from middle-school math the following pair of facts:

-This is a linear process with a one-dimensional result.
-For example if we want to know the combined length of two sticks, each 2 feet long, we would line them up and measure them together.
-2 + 2 = 4 linear units of distance.
+For example if we want to know the combined length of two sticks, each 2 feet long, we would line them up and ADD their lengths.
+2 + 2 = 4 linear units of DISTANCE.

 To continue with my anything-but-ordinary reasoning, we will need to use exponents.
 Using exponents used to intimidate me, and they might be foreign to you.
 Just in case, I will explain in the attached Aside: Exponents Made Easy, how I came to understand exponents so that they are no longer scary.
 If you are comfortable with exponents, just skip the aside.
 Otherwise, release the tension in your neck, shoulders, and tummy; take a deep breath and click the link provided in the previous sentence.
 By the end of the brief aside, you will probably laugh at how easy my little tricks are and how confident you will be from now on when you encounter a number written in scientific notation.